cilacal/Overview/README.md

 {% page-ref page="Algorithms/README.md" %}

-# My months by Trality
+# My time by Trality

-I have learned a lot about development, advanced algorithms, technical writing and overall about the "start up life" thanks to the unique opportunity of being part of the team of [Trality](trality.com) from the very beginning of the development of the platform.
+I have learned a lot about software development, advanced algorithms, trading bots, automated trading, technical analysis of assets, technical writing and overall about the "start up life" thanks to the unique opportunity of being part of the team of [Trality](trality.com) from the very beginning of the development of the platform.
 A, by far not total, summary of my contribution to the platform can be read in the [documentation of Trality](https://docs.trality.com) under the sections

 - [Built-in strategies](https://docs.trality.com/api-documentation/built-in-strategies)